hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/028_independence.md

 glory, your own nature, because the soul cannot be acted upon by anything, only a veil is spread before it, hiding its perfection.

-With a view to exhausting their Karma quickly, Yogis create Kâya-vyuha, or groups of bodies, in which to work it out.
+With a view to exhausting their Karma quickly, Yogis create Kāya-vyuha, or groups of bodies, in which to work it out.
 For all these bodies they create minds from egoism.
 These are called "created minds", in contradistinction to their original minds.